Feed Program

 - PM feeds

-- All-day feeds
+- Free-choice / all-day feeds

 Why Sort?: Feed lists displayed to staff show items in your chosen order.
 Sort them in a logical feeding order to prevent mistakes.